 3) Multiple ways and opportunities to connect and build relationships with other filmmakers, movie fans, and friends in the community through round table discussions, promotions tables, dinner parties, conversations, and movie memorabilia giveaways.

 Films are of various genres and have powerful stories to tell.
 They have been narrowed down from hundreds of films throughout the world by our staff of professional filmmakers.
 They are chosen because they are technically sound, thought-provoking, and powerfully entertaining.
-You will have a great time, learn about film, and meet some great people in the community.
-You will also get to vote on your favorite films in each category who will be awarded Sunday during the awards ceremony, and have the opportunity to provide valuable feedback to our filmmakers.
+Memberships are available.
+Members help review and award our filmmakers.
+They can vote on their favorite films in each category, and have the opportunity to provide valuable feedback to our filmmakers.

-Perennial Film Festival greatly appreciates all volunteers, private donors, and sponsors.
+Perennial Film Festival greatly appreciates all members, private donors, and sponsors.

-If you would like to help, or inquire about a sponsorship, or for more information about the festival, please contact Festival Director, Ryan Sharp, at 727-798-1101.
+If you would like to inquire about becoming a member or sponsor, or for more information about the festival, please contact Festival Director, Ryan Sharp, at 727-798-1101.

 2018 Film Festival Recap